werf/werf/docs/pages/guides/getting_started.md

 ### Select werf version

-This command should be run prior running any werf command in your shell session:
+This command should be run prior to running any other werf command in your shell session:

 ```shell
 . $(multiwerf use 1.0 stable --as-file)